Tax Filing Deadlines

 Late Payment Interest

-If you pay after the due date, the CRA charges compound daily interest at the prescribed rate on any unpaid balance.
-There is no fixed penalty for late payment alone, but interest continues until the balance is paid.
+Pay after the due date and CRA charges compound daily interest at the prescribed rate on any unpaid balance.
+Interest continues until the balance is paid in full.

 Inaccurate Reporting Penalties

-The taxpayer is responsible for filing and paying taxes on time.
-Advisors can assist, yet the final responsibility remains with the individual or business owner.
+Yours.
+The taxpayer is responsible for filing and paying on time.
+Your accountant can assist, but the final responsibility stays with the individual or business owner.

-3. Know the late filing impact, penalties grow quickly.
+3. Know the late filing impact.
+Penalties grow fast

-6. Use a qualified tax pro or software for complex cases.
+6. Use a qualified CPA for complex situations

-7. Keep your CRA account updated with current information.
+7. Keep your CRA account updated with current info

-10. Know your rights and obligations under the Taxpayer Bill of Rights.
+10. Know your rights under the Taxpayer Bill of Rights